nikpivkin/bun-trivy-scanner/README.md

   addr: http://0.0.0.0:10000

 severity:
   - MEDIUM
   - HIGH
   - CRITICAL
 ```

-If the configuration file exists in the project root, Trivy will automatically load it during scanning.
+If the configuration file exists in the project root, it will be automatically loaded during scanning.

-4. Run scanner
+## Usage

 The scanner will automatically run during dependency installation and addition.